1. Methodology background

 The term ‘treatment cycle’ or ‘treatment now’ includes only those cycles where the patient recorded on their registration form that they intended to try to become pregnant as part of their treatment (IVF, DI and egg sharing cycles are always treatment cycles).

 This distinction is important because it has an impact on the birth rates we report.
-Throughout the report, we use ‘treatment cycles’ to assess outcomes.
+Throughout the reports, we use ‘treatment cycles’ to assess outcomes.
 Birth rates are calculated for those patients that intended to become pregnant to avoid underestimating the live birth rate.

 6.2.
 Success rates